jameoco/Project-1/README.md

 ​
 ### Description of the Topology
 ​
-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.<br>
 ​
-- load balancing achieves a greater amount of reliability by ensuring web traffic has access to redundant web servers. if 1 of the 2 web servers goes down or has any issues handling the amount of traffic coming in the load balancer will automatically switch to the backup web server to allow consistent access.
+load balancing achieves a greater amount of reliability by ensuring web traffic has access to redundant web servers. if 1 of the 2 web servers goes down or has any issues handling the amount of traffic coming in the load balancer will automatically switch to the backup web server to allow consistent access.<br>
 ​
 - additionally, a Jumpbox was added to the network.
 This is added as an additional layer of security insulating the network from the rest of the internet.
-We can control who has access to the jumpbox through IP and port management reducing the risk of breaches.
+We can control who has access to the jumpbox through IP and port management reducing the risk of breaches.<br>
 ​
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Jumpbox and system Network.
 - Filebeat is used to monitor log files or locations you specify, collects log events, then logs them within elasticearch or Logstash for indexing